 I was invited to an Indian wedding earlier this year, thanks to my coworker and friend Akanksha.
-North Indian wedding, to be specific.
-She and her husband is from Rajasthan, a state in India located in the Northern part of the country.
+A North Indian wedding, to be specific.
+She and her husband are from Rajasthan, a state in India located in the Northern part of the country.

-In this age of increasing awareness of cultural appropriation, Indians are not concerned about this.
+In this age of increasing awareness of cultural appropriation, Indians do not seem to be concerned about this.
 In India, it is acceptable when a foreigner embraces their culture, either by wearing traditional clothes and/or eating Indian food.

 So in terms of what to wear, here are your most common options for women: